MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/EndpointPayloadType.md

 ---
-title: EndpointPayloadType - Common Data Model | Microsoft Docs
+title: EndpointPayloadType in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: The payload type describes the acceptable content that can be communicated on the endpoint.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Endpoint Payload Type
+# Endpoint Payload Type in electronicMedicalRecords

 The payload type describes the acceptable content that can be communicated on the endpoint.